microsoft/rushstack/stack/eslint-patch/README.md

 # @rushstack/eslint-patch

-A patch that enables ESLint to work better with a shared toolchain in a monorepo
+A patch that improves how ESLint loads plugins when working in a monorepo with a reusable toolchain

 ## What it does